 Another method for including additional copy on a cleanly designed page is to hide text within a navigational tab.
 Blue Fountain Media's website, for example, includes case study pages that incorporate tabbed content that is only visible when that tab is selected.

-This allows us to showcase visual elements, like screenshots of our work, but also allows us to include lots of keyword rich text that relates to the services that we provide.
+This allows us to showcase visual elements, like screenshots and comparisons of our work, but also leaves room for us to include some keyword rich text that relates to the services we provide.
+Rather than featuring all of our work on one page, we now have the option to space it evenly throughout a number of different tabs.

 4. Click to Expand

-Similar to navigational tabs, the click to expand function keeps content hidden until a user clicks a “more” or “details” call to action.
-Click to expand is a particularly useful function because it allows marketers to keep content hidden as well as try to appeal to visitors to get them to read the remaining majority of copy.
-Click to expand allows you to tease readers with a small, initial snippet of copy.
-Coupled with a strong call to action, your initially hidden content has a large chance of being read.
+Similar to navigational tabs, the click to expand function keeps content hidden until a user clicks a "more" or "details" call to action.
+Click to expand is a particularly useful feature because it allows marketers to keep content hidden, while drawing visitors in to read the remaining copy.
+This function allows you to tease readers with a small, initial snippet of information that alludes to the overall subject of the entire piece of copy.
+Combining an intriguing preview with a strong call to action can lead to a greater chance of your content being read.
+You can include all of the information you want, and give the reader the choice of whether or not they want to pursue it.